StefanFabian/qml_ros2_plugin/docs/pages/Ros2-Singleton.rst

 node name or additionally use provided command line args instead of the command line args provided to your executable.

-Query Topics
+Query Graph
 ------------

-You can also use the Ros2 singleton to query the available topics.
+You can also use the Ros2 singleton to query the available topics, services and actions.
+These are available as:

+* | ``QVariantMap getTopicNamesAndTypes()``
+  | Retrieves a map of topic names and their types as a list of strings.
+* | ``QVariantMap getServiceNamesAndTypes()``
+  | Retrieves a map of service names and their types as a list of strings.
+* | ``QVariantMap getActionNamesAndTypes()``
+  | Retrieves a map of action names and their types as a list of strings.

+Note that the return value is a ``QVariantMap``, which is a wrapped ``QMap<QString, QStringList>`` to make it compatible with QML.
+Also check out the ``graph_queries.qml`` example in the repo's examples folder.

-Currently, three methods are provided:
+Additionally, for topics three convenience methods are also provided:

 * | ``QStringList queryTopics( const QString &datatype = QString())``
   | Queries a list of topics with the given datatype or all topics if no type provided.
 * | ``QList<TopicInfo> queryTopicInfo()``
-  | Retrieves a list of all advertised topics including their datatype.
+  | Retrieves a list of all advertised topics including their datatypes.
 See :cpp:class:`TopicInfo`
-* | ``QString queryTopicType( const QString &name )``
+* | ``QString queryTopicTypes( const QString &name )``
-  | Retrieves the datatype for a given topic.
+  | Retrieves the datatypes for a given topic.

 Example: